 In Atlanta, we need venting, almost all year 'round.
 Every time I take off the jacket, I am wet underneath.
 Arms, torso, every part of me what was underneath the jacket is wet from any ride in excess of 15 to 20 minutes.

 I do have a smallish Memphis Shades windshield on my bike, but it mostly keeps the blast off of me, and there is air flow around and behind it.

-Frankly, the only jacket I have in my stable that does actually breathe (three jackets now, fourth on the way: one for every mood and clime) is a mesh Teknic jacket I got from New Enough at a bargain price of $50.
+Frankly, the only jacket I have in my stable that does actually breathe (three jackets now, fourth on the way; one for every mood and clime) is a mesh Teknic jacket I got at a bargain price of $50.